 Monthly Report: European climate policy has, to date, not caused a demonstrable relocation of production by German enterprises to non-European countries

-To date, European climate policy has not yet led to widespread relocations of energy-intensive production abroad by domestic firms, the Bundesbank explains in its latest Monthly Report.
+the Bundesbank explains in its latest Monthly Report.
 In this, the Bundesbank’s economists examine the impact of the EU Emissions Trading System (EU ETS) on the foreign direct investment decisions taken by German manufacturing sector enterprises.

 Even before stricter rules under the EU ETS entered into force, emissions-intensive enterprises had a preference to produce in non-European locations with lower energy prices, they explain.
 In addition, the Bundesbank’s experts find that the stocks of foreign direct investment held by enterprises with high and low greenhouse gas emissions developed similarly as the European climate policy reforms unfolded.
 In other words, a firm’s energy intensity had no noticeable impact on the volume of its investment in non-EEA countries.